The Role of IoT in Facility Management

 - Sensor-based automation.
 By capturing environmental and other data, facility managers get insights into space usage.
 Sensors also empower predictive analytics, alerting managers about potentially dangerous situations.
 A connected system can respond to an alert automatically, neutralizing a safety threat with no human supervision.

 - Reduced operating costs.
-Hospitality, healthcare, and office space facilities use the Internet of Things to find booking patterns.
-Connected tools help determine when the demand for bookings is lower than usual and reduce energy and heat consumption during the time frame.
+Hospitality, healthcare, and office space facilities use the Internet of Things data to find patterns in usage.
+Connected tools help determine when the demand for resources is lower than usual and reduce energy and heat consumption.
+Thus, using Internet of Things electric utilities and other operating cost decrease.

 - Efficient employee performance.
 The Internet of Things helps remove daily frustrations from the workplace by seamlessly guiding the team through the day.
 Environmental sensors help ensure that the temperature and humidity levels at the facility are optimal.
 Thanks to connected systems, tracking facility area takes less time — thus, your team will be able to process more orders every day.